insilmaril/vym/README.md

     Compiling vym from scratch is pretty easy, if you have the development packages of the Qt5 toolkit installed.

+    On the command line you can

       cmake .
       make
       make install

+    or using Qt Creator:

+    In "File" do "Open file or project" and select the "CMakeLists.txt".
+This will setup the project.

 Questions and feedback